The Value of Reward Lookahead in Reinforcement Learning: Preliminaries

 We analyze the relation between the `standard value' of an agent that plays optimally using no future information ($V^{0,*}$) and a lookahead agent that observes the $L$-future rewards before acting ($V^{L,*}$).
 Formally, let $\D(r)$ be the set of all non-negative distributions with rewards expectations $r_h(s,a)$.
 The $L$-lookahead competitive ratio (CR) is defined as

 That is, the competitive ratio is the worst-possible multiplicative loss of the standard (no-lookahead) policy, compared to an $L$-lookahead policy, given fixed transition kernel and expected rewards.
-For ratios to be well-defined, we follow the convention that any division by zero equals $+\infty$. \begin{remark} We emphasize that the reward distributions are known in advance to both the no-lookahead and the $L$-step lookahead agents, in striking contrast to adversarial settings.
+For ratios to be well-defined, we follow the convention that any division by zero equals $+\infty$.

+\begin{remark} We emphasize that the reward distributions are known in advance to both the no-lookahead and the $L$-step lookahead agents, in striking contrast to adversarial settings.
 In the latter, the reward could be arbitrary and is only given to an oracle agent.
-In particular, any upper bound on $CR^L(P,r)$ will also apply to adversarial settings. \end{remark} \begin{remark} Without lookahead information, $P$ and $r$ suffice to calculate the optimal value \citep{sutton2018reinforcement}, so one could also write $CR^L(P,r) = \frac{V^{0,*}(P,r)}{\sup_{\Rcal^H\sim\D(r)}V^{L,*}(P,r)}$. \end{remark} We similarly study the $L$-lookahead CR for the worst-case reward expectations, defined as\footnote{While we limit the expectations to $[0,1]$, the same results would hold for $r_h\in\R_+^{SA}$ (see \Cref{remark: unbounded expected rewards} in the appendix).}

-Finally, we study the CR for the worst-case environment $P$ and initial state distribution $\mu$, denoted by $CR^L$.
+In particular, any upper bound on $CR^L(P,r)$ will also apply to adversarial settings. \end{remark} \begin{remark} Without lookahead information, $P$ and $r$ suffice to calculate the optimal value \citep{sutton2018reinforcement}, so one could also write $CR^L(P,r) = \frac{V^{0,*}(P,r)}{\sup_{\Rcal^H\sim\D(r)}V^{L,*}(P,r)}$. \end{remark} We similarly study the $L$-lookahead CR for the worst-case reward expectations, defined as\footnote{While we limit the expectations to $[0,1]$, the same results hold for $r_h\in\R_+^{SA}$ (see \Cref{remark: unbounded expected rewards} in the appendix).} $CR^L(P)=\inf_{r_h\in[0,1]^{SA}}CR^L(P,r).$ Finally, we study the CR for the worst-case environment $P$ and initial state distribution $\mu$, denoted by $CR^L$.
 In particular, we show that stationary environments achieve near-worst-case CR.

+\textbf{Interpretation: the gain from lookahead information.} The no-lookahead agent is the standard agent used throughout the RL literature and serves as an ‘off-the-shelf’ agent.
+As such, the competitive ratios quantify the potential gain when moving from classic RL settings to agents that utilize future reward information.
+While using future information always increases the value, it often comes at some price -- either because access to such information is costly, or since lookahead algorithms are much more complicated and computationally expensive.
+The CRs analyzed in the paper can help determine whether the potential gain is worth the price -- and choosing which agent to deploy.